backstage/backstage/docs/overview/background.md

 ---

 Backstage was born out of necessity at Spotify.
-We found that as we grew, our infrastructure was becoming more fragmented, our engineers less productive.
+We found that as we grew, our infrastructure was becoming more fragmented and our engineers less productive.

-Instead of building and testing code, teams were spending more time looking for the right information just to get started.
+Instead of building and testing code, teams were spending significant time just searching for the right information just to get started on their tasks.
 “Where’s the API for that service we’re all supposed to be using?”
 “What version of that framework is everyone on?”
 “This service isn’t responding, who owns it?”
-“I can’t find documentation for anything!”
+“I can’t find documentation for this old codebase!”

 Context switching and cognitive overload were dragging engineers down, day by day.
 We needed to make it easier for our engineers to do their work without